 > Ask Filipe about his experiences with Inbound Marketing and Sales

-> Visit one of the monthly knowledge sessions in Eindhoven where you can learn from other high tech / manufacturing companies how they successfully transformed their commercial process
+> Visit one of the knowledge sessions where you can learn from other high tech / manufacturing companies how they successfully transformed their commercial process